Welcome, New Honors Students!

 • First-Year Advising: Your first- year advisor will place you in an honors course in your fall semester when possible.
 It doesn't always work with your schedule, so you may take your honors course in your spring semester instead.

-Many Options: You may take more than one honors course in a semester if you choose, and you may work with a faculty member to turn one of your regular courses into an honors course with an honors option agreement.
+If you can't find an honors course that fits your schedule and your course of study, you may work with a faculty member to turn one of your regular courses into an honors course with an honors option agreement.
 We recommend the honors option only for your second semester and beyond.

 • Honors has 24/7 student space in Shocker Hall with multiple study areas, a break room with a microwave and lockers, a dedicated classroom, computers and free printing.
 All Honors students, whether living on campus or off, have 24-hour keycard access to this space.